 Delenn: All of our partings contain within them the possibility of meeting again, in other places, in other times, in other lives.

-In the Star Trek: The Next Generation episode "Loud as a Whisper", the Enterprise crew meet a famed diplomat Riva.
+- In the episode "Loud as a Whisper", the Enterprise crew meet a famed diplomat Riva.
 Worf comments that Riva had negotiated treaties among the Klingon people; "Before Riva, there was no word in Klingon for 'peacemaker'."

-An example that was truer to the hypothesis involved a treaty between the Federation and a more advanced species.
+- An example that was truer to the hypothesis involved a treaty between the Federation and a more advanced species.
 Said species found human languages to be so crude that they required an immense document to articulate the terms of the treaty.
 No-one in the Federation was able to translate their language at all.

-In Harlan Ellison's original teleplay for "The City on the Edge of Forever", the Guardians of Forever had some difficulty explaining the danger posed by a renegade Enterprise crewman:
+- In Harlan Ellison's original teleplay for "The City on the Edge of Forever", the Guardians of Forever had some difficulty explaining the danger posed by a renegade Enterprise crewman:

 Guardian: The man Beckwith... he is a serious impediment in the Time-flow.
 He is scar-tissue.
 A clot in the bloodstream.
 Do you know the concept "evil"?